irisdum/sent2_cloud_remover/README.md

 ### Normalization of the data

 Before training the model, it is recommended to rescale your data between 0 and 1.
 Different way of rescaling have been studied.
 By default :  a normalization of S2 bands is done.
-For each band min and max are computed on the batch
+For each band min and max are computed on the batch.
+Then the mean of the max and min computed for each tile of the batch is used to normalize (band by band) the S2 band.
+For S1 band a standardization is applied In order to compare the compute meaningful vegetation index on the simulated s2 images, it could be interesting the get the minimum and maximum value for each S2 band on each tile.
+Then the min and max value will be used to normalized the data as for the previous method.
+In order to get the S2 min and max over a year, python script is made using Google earth engine API.
+The output of this script is a csv.